hyperledger/indy-hipe/text/protocols/README.md

 section for details.)

 ## Rationale and alternatives
-[alternatives]: #alternatives

-Some of the simplest A2A protocols could be specified in a Swagger/OpenAPI style.
+Some of the simplest DIDComm protocols could be specified in a Swagger/OpenAPI style.
 This would give some nice tooling.
 However, not all fit into that mold.
 It may be desirable to create conversion tools that allow Swagger interop.

 ## Prior art
-[prior-art]: #prior-art

 [bpmn]: #bpmn
 * [BPMN](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation): A